TypeStrong/fork-ts-checker-webpack-plugin/README.md

       {
         test: /\.tsx?$/,
         loader: 'ts-loader',
-        // for ts-loader < 9.3.0 you have to add transpileOnly: true option
+        // add transpileOnly option if you use ts-loader < 9.3.0
         // options: {
         //   transpileOnly: true
         // }